 Art Basel Shopping Guide

-We curate the places to shop when in town for this year's much anticipated Art Basel which runs Dec.
-1 through 4.
+We curate the neighborhoods and places to shop when in town for this year's much anticipated Art Basel which runs Dec.
+3 through 6.

 New in town for Art Basel?
 Bienevenidos a Miami!
 Sure, the Magic City is home to copious amounts of sun, beaches, hipsters and mojitos — but it also boasts spectacular shopping spots.
 Here are our top picks:

 LINCOLN ROAD: The main shopping and dining vein of Miami Beach, consider Lincoln Road the must-see spot during your jaunt.
 People watching at this pedestrian-friendly promenade are also a favorite pastime here.

 1111 Lincoln Road — Inside the uber-cool Herzog & de Meuron-designed 1111 Lincoln Road building you’ll find boutiques like Coltorti Miami, Babalu, Adidas, Juicy Couture, Osklen, Nespresso, Alchemist, MAC Cosmetics, Artsee, Y-3 and more.
 Each store’s space is easy on the eyes — modern masterpieces, if you will.
 1111 Lincoln Road, Miami Beach.

 Base — Tired of the same ol’, same ol’?
 Then bounce over to Base — the epicenter of all things cool, quirky and hip.
 Off-the-beaten-path designers such as Miansai (jewelry), Area Ware (artistic objects) and Tsovet (watches) are up for keeps.
 Be sure to groove to some beats at their renowned music bar.
 939 Lincoln Road, Miami Beach; (305) 531-4982.